 Discounts are reductions in the selling price of goods or services, offered to customers for various reasons such as bulk purchases, early payment, or promotional incentives.
 Discounts play a significant role in business by increasing sales, improving cash flow, and fostering customer loyalty.
-This article explores the different types of discounts, their accounting treatment, and their impact on financial statements.
+They also serve as a pricing strategy that balances customer acquisition with profitability.
+This article explores the different types of discounts, their accounting treatment, IFRS and GAAP implications, and their overall impact on financial performance and strategy.

 1. What Are Discounts?